YopiNoji/yopinoji.com/contents/2020-12-28-use-github-actions-to-check-build-is-passed-for-each-pr/index_en.md

 ![GitHub require to check](github_require_to_check.png)

-By enabling branch protection, I am able to display a warning for unchecked pull requests as shown in the image above.
+By enabling branch protection, be able to display a warning for unchecked pull requests as shown in the image above.